elbakramer/axserve/README.md

 If built with console support, give required options to run the server as cli argument:

 ```
-.\axserve-x86-console-debug.exe --clsid="{A1574A0D-6BFA-4BD7-9020-DED88711818D}" --address="localhost:8080" --no-gui
+.\axserve-console-amd64.exe --preset="headless" --address-uri="localhost:9501"
 ```

-That `--no-gui` option makes the application run without GUI components.
+That `--preset="headless"` option makes the application run without GUI components.
 This can be useful for cases like embedding this executable in other things.
 FYI, technically it's not a pure non-gui application but just tries to hide or not to show the windows created internally.

-The GUI version also accepts the same cli arguments.
+The WIN32 version also accepts the same cli arguments.
 But note that it cannot print any messages since there is no console attached.
-FYI, the GUI version uses message boxes for that instead when needed (like printing errors).
+FYI, the WIN32 version uses message boxes for that instead when needed (like printing errors).

 ## Client